HashRiz1/azure-cloud-posture-assessment/README.md

 ## Remediation Automation

-To move past one-off manual fixes, I wrote a Bash/Azure CLI script (`remediate.sh`) that scans a resource group for the exact misconfiguration patterns identified in this assessment and remediates them automatically — disabling public storage access, enforcing secure transfer, and removing open NSG management-port rules.
-Over-privileged role assignments are flagged for manual review rather than auto-removed, since RBAC changes carry enough risk that they shouldn't be handled by an unattended script.
+I wrote a CLI script (`remediate.sh`) that scans a resource group for the exact misconfiguration patterns identified in this assessment and automatically remediates them.
+Disabling public storage access, enforcing secure transfer, and removing open NSG management port rules.
+Over-privileged role assignments are flagged for manual review rather than being auto-removed, since access control changes carry risks that shouldn't be handled by an unattended script.

-To validate the script independently of the Deny policy, I temporarily disabled the storage policy, re-introduced the public access misconfiguration via CLI, and ran the script against the resource group.
-It detected and corrected the finding without manual intervention.
+To validate the script independently of the Deny policy, I temporarily disabled the storage policy, reintroduced the public access misconfiguration, and ran the script against the resource group.
+It detected and corrected the finding without manual intervention:

 ![script output](screenshots/after-remediation-script-output.png)